-In this article, we hypothesize that the set of counterfactual maps synthesized by our CMG along with a diagnostic model can be a vital source of knowledge of anatomical or morphological changes relevant to AD, inferred in a data-driven manner.
-Such data-driven knowledge is comparable to the conventional neuroscientific knowledge mostly acquired from a group statistical analysis in a univariate manner [3].
-Note that the diagnostic model is trained with the aim of classifying samples having different clinical labels, e.g., CN, MCI, AD, by discovering generalizable and discriminative patterns inherent in samples.
+In this article, we hypothesize that the set of counterfactual maps synthesized by our CMG along with a diagnostic model can be a vital source of knowledge of anatomical or morphological changes relevant to AD, inferred in a datadriven manner.
+Such data-driven knowledge is comparable to the conventional neuroscientific knowledge mostly acquired from a group statistical analysis in a univariate the aim of classifying samples having different clinical labels, e.g., CN, MCI, and AD, by discovering generalizable and discriminative patterns inherent in samples.
 Our proposed CMG is designed and trained to detect such generalizable and discriminative patterns in an input sample to explain the diagnostic model's output via counterfactual reasoning.